The-OpenROAD-Project/OpenROAD/src/pdn/doc/define_pdn_grid.md

 The -cells argument filters the list of instance for which this grid applies, such that only instances of the specified cells are retained.
 The -orient argument filters the list of instances for which this grid applies, such that only instances of the specified orientation are retained.

+The -pin_direction argument is used to specifiy whether the power/ground pins on the selected macro instances are oriented in the horizontal or vertical direction.

 A halo value is used to specify the minimum distance between this macro and any adjacent cell.
 If there is a halo value specified for the macro cell in the LEF, then this value will be used.
 Otherwise the value specified with the -halo option will be used to define the halo.
 The value for halo can be 1, 2 or 4 numbers; if 1 number is specified, this will be used for all four sides of the macro; if 2 numbers are specified, the first will be used for the separation on left/right sides and the second number will be used for the top/bottom sides; if 4 numbers are specified then these correspond to halos on left, bottom, right and top sides respectively.

 Each of the -instances, -cells and -orient acts as an independent filter applied in succession to the list of macros.